okeeffed/cheat-sheets/GraphQL/GraphQL.md

 So far for `Current User > Friend > Company || Position`, we might be able to start with `/users/23/friends` - but then how do we get the company or the position for the deeper nested URL?

-Maybe we could do `users/1/companies` which could get back the ID for the company, a similiar thing for the position etc.
+Maybe we could do `users/1/companies` which could get back the ID for the company, a similiar thing for the position etc. Alternatively, maybe `/users/23/friends/[companies|positions]`.